Toggle: English / Spanish

 Emergency treatment may be necessary.
 This may include a hospital stay, oxygen, blood transfusions, and other treatments.

-When your condition is stable, your doctor or nurse will perform a
+When your condition is stable, your provider will perform a

-and ask questions about your medical history and symptoms.
-The physical exam may occasionally show swelling of the spleen ().
+and ask about your medical history and symptoms.
+The physical exam may show swelling of the spleen ().

 Tests that may be done include:

 Treatment depends on the cause of hemolysis.

 Ezenkwele UA.
 Emergency management of red blood cell disorders.
 In: Adams JG, ed.
 Emergency Medicine: Clinical Essentials.
 2nd ed.
 Philadelphia, PA: Elsevier Saunders; 2013:chap 204.

 Gallagher PG.
 Hemolytic anemias: red blood cell membrane and metabolic defects.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 161.

 - Todd Gersten, MD, Hematology/Oncology, Florida Cancer Specialists & Research Institute, Wellington, FL.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.